-The historic center has numerous small plazas and colonial-era mansions, churches and civil constructions built using pink or green sandstone.
+The historic center of Guanajuato City has numerous small plazas and colonial-era mansions, churches, and civil constructions built using pink or green sandstone.

 It is also home to the Festival Internacional Cervantino, which invites artists and performers from all over the world as well as Mexico.

 Guanajuato was the site of the first battle of the Mexican War of Independence between insurgent and royalist troops at the Alhóndiga de Granaditas.

 The city was named a World Heritage Site in 1988.

 Telenovela “Entre el amor y el odio” is set and filmed in this town.

 Most of the territory of Guanajuato municipality is covered by the Sierra of Guanajuato also called the Sierra of San Gregorio.
 Principal elevations include Santa Rosa, Chichíndaro, Sirena, Bufa Picacho, and Bufa Peñón all near the city.

 Others include La Giganta, El Gigante, Los Llanitos, and Vaquería in the east and north.

 These peaks average 2,400 meters above sea level.
 The territory is filled with small streams, arroyos, and rivers, which wind around the steep mountains.
 These include the Cedeño, La Goya, La Hernia, El Salto and La Cebada.

 Two climates predominate.
 One is fairly hot and dominates in the south and southeast portions of the municipality.